igorski/MWEngine/README.md

 Those of a Unix-bent can immediately run the _build.sh_-file in the /src-folder, just make sure ANDROID_NDK_ROOT points to the correct installation directory on your system!

-For the unfortunates on Windows, adjusting the shell script to a .BAT-file shouldn't be too troublesome. :-)
+For the unfortunate on Windows, adjusting the shell script to a .BAT-file shouldn't be too troublesome.

 ### Documentation